zopefoundation/z3c.wizard/src/z3c/wizard/README.txt

   >>> from z3c.form.testing import setupFormDefaults
   >>> setupFormDefaults()

-And load the formui confguration, which will make sure that all macros get registered correctly.
+And load the formui configuration, which will make sure that all macros get registered correctly:

   >>> from zope.configuration import xmlconfig
   >>> import zope.component